Breast Lift (Mastopexy) Sydney

 • Day procedure only

-Laxity and loss of shape tend to occur when the skin loses its elasticity due to the effects of gravity, the normal ageing process, pregnancy and breast-feeding as well as significant weight loss.
+Laxity and loss of shape tend to occur when the skin loses its elasticity due to gravity, the normal ageing process, pregnancy and breastfeeding, and significant weight loss.

-Some women also choose to insert implants (augmentation mammoplasty) at the same time as the breast lift (mastopexy) to help achieve the patient’s desired shape, firmness and size.
+Some women also choose to insert implants (augmentation mammoplasty) at the same time as the breast lift (mastopexy) to help achieve the patient’s goals.

 Breast Lift (Mammoplasty) Photos